SpaceChain Launches Bitnation Satellite

-The sensors showed that the stage was out of fuel, but we had forgotten to wight in the enormous G-force at such a speed – so what you see in the video as a very expensive firework, is actually a mix of nitrous-oxide gas, LOX (Liquid Oxygen), Ethanol, and Butane gas, mixed with the solid fuel.
-I adjusted for this very quickly and the second stage burned all the fuel, placing the payload into LEO (Low Earth Orbit).
+The sensors showed that the stage was out of fuel.
+Still, we had forgotten to weigh in the enormous G-force at such a speed – so what you see in the video as a very expensive firework is actually a mix of nitrous-oxide gas, LOX (Liquid Oxygen), Ethanol, and Butane gas, mixed with the solid fuel.
+I adjusted for this quickly, and the second stage burned all the fuel, placing the payload into LEO (Low Earth Orbit).

-R.O.S.S 1 payload remained in space for 6 weeks before eventually burning up in the atmosphere, orbiting the planet once every 98 minutes from ~290 km altitude.
-The camera onboard recorded the view and saved it on the onboard computer NVMe-disk, and every 98 minutes, we were able to download as much as we could at 2 Mbps in a 10 minutes time window, before it was out of LOS (Line Of Sight) from the ground station.
-The video in the post only shows the first 2 minutes in orbit, but we have 6 weeks’ worth of video material that needs to be edited, so watch out for future posts.
+R.O.S.S 1 payload remained in space for 6 weeks before eventually burning in the atmosphere, orbiting the planet once every 98 minutes from ~290 km altitude.
+The camera onboard recorded the view and saved it on the onboard computer NVMe disk, and every 98 minutes, we were able to download as much as we could at 2 Mbps in a 10-minute time window before it was out of LOS (Line Of Sight) from the ground station.
+The video in the post only shows the first 2 minutes in orbit as ROSS-1 travels over the Baltic Sea, over the Swedish city Haparanda, and then into the darkness of the North Pole and into the northern light where the onboard equipment with a very strong electromagnet started collecting antimatter for our experiment.
+We have 6 weeks’ worth of video material that needs to be edited, so watch out for future posts.

 R.O.S.S 1 was launched 26 km from the coast outside Stockholm, 4 km into international waters, and the launch was captured by an iPhone 11 on a tripod on land.

-According to the telemetry data, the rocket was somewhere between 95-100 km altitude when the first stage separation occurred (and that’s what you’re seeing – a lot of fuel, exploding in space), which is precisely at the Kármán line.
+According to the telemetry data, the rocket was somewhere between 95-100 km altitude when the first stage separation occurred (and that’s what you’re seeing – a lot of fuel exploding in space), precisely at the Kármán line.

-As mentioned, we did a miscalculation and didn’t account for the G-force, and thought the fuel canisters were empty while there was about 50% still left.
+As mentioned, we made a miscalculation and didn’t account for the G-force, and we thought the fuel canisters were empty while about 50% was still left.

-I had to adjust for this in the control room at a moment’s notice, and the second stage separated perfectly from the payload at 296.8 km altitude.
+I had to adjust for this in the control room immediately, and the second stage separated perfectly from the payload at 296.8 km altitude.
 The goal was to reach 350 km altitude, but we could acquire enough data anyway, detecting antimatter in the polar regions.

-The payload continued to a perfectly circular polar orbit, and we used a very sensitive device that we developed at SpaceChain Space Program in the early days, (well, we didn’t invent it – just made it more sensitive) a fiber optic gyroscope (I think they mentioned it in an article in SpaceFlight Insider, like many years ago) for very precise calculation of the orbit, which was (according to the FOG) 42 077 km and 23 cm.
+The payload continued to a perfectly circular polar orbit.
+We used a very sensitive device that we developed at SpaceChain Space Program in the early days (well, we didn’t invent it – just made it more sensitive), a fiber optic gyroscope (I think they mentioned it in an article in SpaceFlight Insider, like many years ago) for very precise calculation of the orbit, which was (according to the FOG) 42 077 km.
 (That’s probably the most sensitive FOG ever invented.)

 Besides stage 1 of the rocket, no other parts made it back to Earth as we didn’t have any thermal protection.